 It can’t always be about you… It’s good to share information about your life, business and successes, but your clients want to be engaged with content they find useful – solve a problem.

 Rather than posting simply because you need to, you should focus on sending out thoughtful posts that add value to your audience, even if this means posting less frequently.
 It’s hugely important to create engaging content that your audience can connect with.

-Education is key – the internet is a place for nerds to unite – so be more nerdy, share your expertise, bring people into your circle of knowledge.
-Explain glossary terms, the mortgage journey, and share market insights/industry updates- become a learning resource for your followers.
+Education is key – the internet is a place for nerds to unite – so be nerdier, share your expertise, and bring people into your circle of knowledge.
+Explain glossary terms, and the mortgage journey, and share market insights/industry updates- become a learning resource for your followers.
 Make the answer to “why do you follow them?” a no-brainer!

 Tribal societies put the community before the individual, sharing possessions rather than amassing personal wealth… Now, I’m not suggesting you run away and spend the rest of your days living out in the sticks in a loincloth, but, it’s important to find your tribe online.

 Show that you’re part of the tribe by getting engaged in discussions; chime in where you feel your opinion or experience would add value.
 Show that you appreciate others in your circle by re-sharing posts you found interesting or useful.
 Commenting on trending topics, or posting (and hashtagging) about them will help increase your visibility – so keep an eye on hot topics.

 If people like your posts, don’t be shy to invite them to your page so that you can find each other more easily down the line.
 The more you interact with others, the more likely you are to build a solid tribe.

 We don’t need to tell you how we feel about automation… But we will anyway – we love it!